• Skip to primary navigation

 Customize your salad - The good thing about this salad is that it's very customizable.
 Feel free to add more veggies or omit some if you'd like.
 Bell pepper, corn, and avocado are great options too.

 Use canned artichokes or cook your own - I tend to use canned artichokes because it's so practical.
-But, if you have fresh artichoke in your fridge and would like to cook it for this recipe, here's a great article on how to cook an artichoke.
+But if you have fresh artichokes in your fridge and would like to cook it for this recipe, here's a great article on how to cook an artichoke.

 Make ahead of time